SubiyaCryolite/jds/README.md

 ## Features
 - Transparent persistence
 - Serialization of JavaFX bean *values*
+- Supports the persistence of NULL values for JVM primitive types
 - Full support for generics and inheritance
 - Easily integrates with new or existing databases
 - Save, Updates and Deletes cascade to child objects and collections